nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 kubectl delete -f nodeport-cluster1.yaml
 ```

 Now the `nginx-ingress` Service is gone, and the Cluster1 upstream list will now be empty in the Dashboard.
+The NKL Logs will show that it has `DELETED` the upstream servers!

 ![NGINX No Cluster1 NodePort](../media/nkl-cluster1-delete-nodeport.png)
 Legend: